 First impressions are everything—and the reception area represents the physical “face” of the company.

-“When you’re sitting and waiting for the hiring manager or interviewer, take note of whether people walking past talk to or acknowledge the receptionist,” says Liane Davey, an organizational psychologist and author of You First: Inspire Your Team to Grow Up, Get Along, and Get Stuff Done.
+“When you’re sitting and waiting for the hiring manager or interviewer, take note of whether people walking past talk to or acknowledge the receptionist,” says Liane Davey, an organizational psychology expert and author of You First: Inspire Your Team to Grow Up, Get Along, and Get Stuff Done.
 If employees greet or casually chat with the receptionist, that’s evidence of a warm environment where all workers are treated as deserving of equal respect.
 (Make sure that you say a friendly hello to the receptionist too—the better to signal your own collegiality.)

 If your hiring manager greets you with an offer of a beverage, Davey says, always say yes.
 If the manager gets you a drink instead of sending a receptionist or assistant to do it for them, that’s evidence that the office is less hierarchical.